A new year is a time for hope

 But thanks to our team at Wesley Mission, we stopped at nothing to find them a new home where they could stay long term.
-Now they have a roof over their heads this Christmas and for many years ahead.
+Jenny is so thankful they had a roof over their heads at Christmas and for many years ahead.

 For women and children escaping domestic violence, access to secure and affordable housing is essential to break the cycle of homelessness.

-This Christmas, Jenny and her three children will have a roof over their heads.
+Thankfully, at Christmas, Jenny and her three children had a roof over their heads.
 But so many more Australians who’ve experienced domestic violence still need our support.

-Your generosity provides so much more than a Christmas meal.
-Your gift will give ongoing comfort and hope to families in need as they rebuild their lives.
+Your generosity will give ongoing comfort and hope to families in need as they rebuild their lives.

 $25 can provide mobile phone credit or a travel card so a mum like Jenny can access a phone and transport.